 What is the Talents Programme?

 The Talents Programme seeks to promote the research of healthcare professionals and retain their talent in our country.
 Post-residency assistance for young medical specialists and healthcare professionals considered outstanding and prominent in each of their fields of specialisation who want to undertake a research project for their doctoral thesis while remaining associated with the care provided at the hospital.
+It also includes assistance for the reinforcement of research addressed to senior specialist physicians, to reaffirm the research vocation of health professionals in parallel to healthcare activity.

 healthcare grants awarded